4. Library Management System

 2. Social Media Application

-A social media app where you can add posts (text), see the list of posts, like a post, comment on any post.
-You will learn how to handle database models for storing your user’s data as well as handling the adding a new post.
-You will also work with the web sockets to create real time notification or chat features in this project.
+A social media app where you can add posts (text), see the list of posts, like a post, and comment on any post.
+You will learn how to handle database models for storing your usersβ data and adding a new post.
+You will also work with web sockets to create real-time notification or chat features in this project.

 Technologies Used: Java, Spring Boot, JPA, WebSockets, MySQL, React, Spring Security, Redis, JWT.